joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 {: tsCauses}

-## When I hover over my node, the status is `Status unavailable`, what does this mean?
+## When I hover over my node, the status is `Status unavailable` or `Status unknown`, what does this mean?
 {: #ibp-v2-troubleshooting-status-unavailable}
 {: troubleshoot}

 The node status in the tile for the CA,  peer, or ordering node is grey, meaning the status of the node is not available.
 Ideally, when you hover over any node, the node status should be `Running`.
 {: tsSymptoms}

 This problem can occur if the node is newly created and the deployment process has not completed.
-If the node is a CA, then it is likely the node is not running.
+If the node is a CA, then it is likely that the node is not running.
 If the node is a peer or ordering node, this condition occurs when the health checker that runs against the peer or ordering nodes cannot contact the node.
 The request for status can fail with a timeout error because the node did not respond within a specific time period, the node could be down, or network connectivity is down.
 {: tsCauses}

 If this is a new node, wait a few more minutes for the deployment to complete.
 You can try reloading the page in your browser to refresh the status.
 If the node is not new, [examine the associated node logs](/docs/services/blockchain-rhos?topic=blockchain-rhos-console-icp-manage#console-icp-manage-console-logs) for errors to determine the cause.
 {: tsResolve}

 ## When I hover over my node, the status is `Status undetectable`, what does this mean?